-In 12- to 39-year-olds, heart inflammation occurred at a rate of 12.6 cases per million second doses given.
+In those 12 to 39 years old, heart inflammation occurred at a rate of 12.6 cases per million second doses given.
 The rate after the first dose was 4.4 cases per million doses administered.

 Both rates were measured within 21 days after vaccination.

-The rates were higher among people who received the Moderna-NIAID vaccine compared to Pfizer-BioNTech.
+The rates were higher among people who received the Moderna-NIAID vaccine compared with the Pfizer-BioNTech vaccine.

-Patel says that because the chance of heart inflammation is extremely low, the CDC is still recommending that all people 12 years old and older receive a COVID-19 vaccine.
+Patel said that, because the chance of heart inflammation is extremely low, the CDC is still recommending that all people 12 years old and older receive a COVID-19 vaccine.

 However, if a person develops myocarditis or pericarditis after the first dose of an mRNA vaccine, the agency recommends that their second dose be delayed.

-Once their heart is fully healed, the CDC says a second dose of an mRNA vaccine could be considered under certain circumstances.
+After a person’s heart is fully healed, the CDC said a second dose of an mRNA vaccine could be considered under certain circumstances.

 Of the reported cases, 484 occurred in people between 12 and 29 years old.
 Health officials are still investigating to confirm some of these.